cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     print k.get("path:hsa05416")

-An additional class :class:`~bioservices.kegg.KeggParser` will help you to convert any KEGG ouput returned by the get method into a dictionary.

 .. seealso:: Reference guide of :class:`bioservices.kegg.Kegg` for more details
-.. seealso:: Reference guide of :ref:`kegg_tutorial` for more details
+.. seealso:: :ref:`kegg_tutorial` for more details
-.. seealso:: Reference guide of :class:`bioservices.kegg.KeggParser` for more details
+.. seealso:: Reference guide of :class:`bioservices.kegg.KeggParser` to parse a KEGG entry into a dictionary

 ..
 WSDbfetch service
    ==================